cs1302uga/cs1302-api-app/README.md

     If you have trouble getting any of this to work, then try asking on Piazza or see someone during office hours.

-5. Clean, compile, and run the starter code using the provided `run.sh`
+5. Clean, compile, and run the starter code using the provided `run.sh` script.
+By default, the `run.sh` script is setup to automatically run the `cs1302.api.ApiDriver` class when no command-line arguments are provided:
-    script:

         $ ./run.sh

-    Here is the expected output, which also shows the related Maven commands, should you wish to type them out manually:
+    Here is the expected terminal output, which also shows the related Maven commands, should you wish to type them out manually:

-        + mvn -q -e clean
-        + mvn -q -e compile
+        + mvn -q clean compile verify
-        + mvn -q -e exec:exec
+        + mvn -e -q exec:exec -Dexec.mainClass=cs1302uga.api/cs1302.api.ApiDriver

-    By default, the project is setup to automatically run the `cs1302.api.ApiDriver` class.
-If you wish to run another driver class, then you can provide the simple class name of a class with a `main` method in the `cs1302.api` package after the script name:
+    If you wish to run another driver class, then you can supply its FQN as a command-line argument after the script name.
+For example, to run the `PropertiesExample` class included with the starter code, run:

+        $ ./run.sh cs1302.api.example.PropertiesExample

+    Here is the expected terminal output, which also shows the related Maven commands, should you wish to type them out manually:

+        + mvn -q clean compile verify
+        + mvn -e -q exec:exec -Dexec.mainClass=cs1302uga.api/cs1302.api.example.PropertiesExample

+    For completeness, it should be noted that you can also run `cs1302.api.ApiDriver` by explicitly supplying its FQN as a command-line argument when using the `run.sh` script:

-        $ ./run.sh PropertiesExample
+        $ ./run.sh cs1302.api.ApiDriver

-    Any other command-line options that you add after the script name will be added to the end of the `mvn` command that executes `exec:exec`.

 ## Submission Instructions